St Andrew's Church, Mells

 St Andrew's Church is a Church of England parish church located in the village of Mells in the English county of Somerset.
 The church is a grade I listed building.

 History

 The current church predominantly dates from the late 15th century and was built in the Perpendicular style with mid 19th century restoration, although a previous church stood on the site for centuries.
 In 1292 it belonged to Glastonbury Abbey and was valued at 35 marks.
+The church has close connections with the local Asquith family and the Horners who lived at Mells Manor.